cpfaff/rbefdata_paper/paper/rbefdata.md

 required so it works properly.
 Having a look into the options list reveals several fields that can be filled in like the URL to the BEFdata server, user credentials and a download folder that is used to store downloaded freeformat files.
-The most essential setting for the workflow we show is the user credentials.
-This credentials are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the download process.
+The most essential setting for the workflow we show here is the user credentials.
+These are used to authenticate the user against the portal to ensure the access to the data has been granted and to log the data access so.
 Setting the URL is not required in this case as it defaults to the BEF-China project instance of the BEFdata portal.
 If one has set up an own instance of the BEFdata portal, this URL needs to be changed so the package communicates with the right server.

 ```r